Six ways to reduce your risk of bowel cancer

 Exercise

 Alongside changes in your diet, exercise can help reduce the risk of bowel cancer.
-More than half of all people in the UK are overweight or obese.
+More than one half of all people in the UK are overweight or have obesity.
 Weight issues are a leading risk factor for many preventable cancers.
-According to Cancer Research UK, 1,900 more people get bowel cancer from being overweight than from smoking.
+According to Cancer Research UK, each year, 1,900 more people get bowel cancer from being overweight than from smoking.

-Just 11 minutes (75 minutes a week) of moderate-intensity physical activity - such as a brisk walk - can lower your risk of many cancers and also provide many other health benefits5.
+You should try to do around 150 minutes of exercise a week.
+Activities such as a brisk walk can lower your risk of many cancers and also provide many other health benefits.

 You can use our BMI calculator to see if you are a healthy weight or not.